osl-incubator/scicookie/docs/guide.md

   few  commands, you can use Flit to quickly create source distributions and wheel packages and submit them to PyPI.

-The idea behind the options in Scicookie is that you can choose from some of the most popular system compilers to suit your needs and preferences for developing Python packages.
+The idea behind the options in SciCookie is that you can choose from some of the most popular system compilers to suit your needs and preferences for developing Python packages.
 If you think we should add more options, you can submit your suggestion as a issue at